 “Then they blew it up.”
 Jonza answered.

 “In a fit of rage and resignation, they set them all off.
 Every last one of them.
 Their nukes.
 Remember I told you about those?”

 “I remember.”
 Danyelt acknowledged grimly.

 “The energy released was so enormous, so colossal, that they literally blew their planet apart.
 Blew it into million pieces.
 We used to think that the asteroid belt was just a planet that never formed.
 But that’s not true.
 It was a planet like the others before it was destroyed.

-“Fortunately, the seed planted in those creatures on Mars, or g-Nibëkrsz, survived and evolved.
+“Fortunately, the seed planted in those creatures on Mars, or g-Nibëkrsz as they called it, survived and evolved.
 It took a long time, true, but they’d designed that germ optimally.
 Thus, after long eons, they were back, in a way, and once again dominated their world.
-And it was a lovely world, too, I’ve read.
+And a lovely world it was, too, I’ve read.
 Having implanted the seed in an animal already evolved for Mars, it had no problem with its environment.
 Though there were fits and starts, especially when asteroids and meteors from their former planet slammed into them.
 But they survived; in time, their sky mostly cleared, and, like us on Earth, they climbed in rank among their kin.
 After a long while, they too learned agriculture, and how to manipulate their environment for their benefit.